-In short the GOU is in the process of replacing the old relatively liberal regime but no action, with a new less favorable regime which carries real opportunities.
+In short the GOU is in the process of replacing the old relatively liberal regime but no action, with a new, less favorable regime, which carries real opportunities.
 IOCs respond with numerous complains, but readiness to invest.
-To this end GOU announced that in 2011 Ukraine reached an agreement with 21 IOCs on exploration and production of hydrocarbons (most of them still on the level of MOUs or Joint Study Agreements, which are largely of declarative nature).

-There were several reports on the Palace area on Black Sea Shelf to be developed jointly by Naftogaz and Russia's Gazprom with the 50-50 split, on a basis of some "joint venture".
-Negotiations also were reported between Naftogaz and Brasil's Petrobras on development of Black Sea Shelf.
+To this end GOU announced that in 2011 Ukraine reached an agreement with 21 IOCs on exploration and production of hydrocarbons, but most of them still on the level of MOUs or Joint Study Agreements, which are largely of declarative nature.
+Last announcement came on 22 May 2012 from Interfax-Ukraine, reporting, based on interview of President of Ukraine, that Ministry of Ecology and ExxonMobil Exploration Company had signed a memorandum of cooperation.
+There were also several reports on the above-mentioned Palace area on Black Sea Shelf to be developed jointly by Naftogaz and Russia's Gazprom with the 50-50 split, on a basis of some "joint venture".
+Negotiations also were reported between Naftogaz and Brazil's Petrobras on development of Black Sea Shelf.